vsphere-tmm/vsphere-supervisor/airgapped/air-gapped.md

 ## 7. Upload Packages to the Enterprise registry
 Create two projects/folders, with public access, within the registry to upload -
-* All the Supervisor Servies that need to be installed on the Supervisor. (e.g. `sup-services`).
-Depending on the registry vendor and version, the steps may vary.
+* All the supervisor services (e.g., `sup-services`) must be installed on the supervisor.
+The steps may vary depending on the registry vendor and version.
-* The Tanzu Packages that will be installed on the VKS cluster. (e.g. `tanzu-packages`).
-Depending on the registry vendor and version, the steps may vary.
+* The Tanzu Packages will be installed on the VKS cluster. (e.g. `tanzu-packages`).
+The steps may vary depending on the registry vendor and version.

 ### 7a.
 Upload Tanzu Packages to the Enterprise Registry
 The Tanzu Package bundle, downloaded in Step 1c, must be uploaded to the Enterprise registry using the Tanzu CLI.